mihisg/NewerSMBW_stuff/ActivePhysics.md

 B to occur, then ``A.bitfield1 & (1 << B.category1)`` must be non-zero, and ``B.bitfield1 & (1 << A.category1)`` must also be non zero.
 This means, at the beginning you have your 8-bit value ``0000 0000``.
 If your sprite should be able to collide with normal Mario, which has ``category1 = 0``, then the right most bit of your ``bitfield1`` has to be set to 1.
 If it should be able to collide with attacking-Mario(``category1 = 1``), then the second bit has to be set to 1.
 So we have
 ``bitfield1 = 0000 0011``.
 If your sprite can collide with other sprites(``category1 = 3``), the fourth bit has to be set to 1.
 Same for the other bits(fifth bit if it should collide with a balloon, sixth bit if shold collide with collectibles, seventh if should collide with fireballs/iceballs.
 Btw: No idea what the third and eight bit are doing, just set the third to 1 and the eight to 0).
 So a normal sprite would have a value like ``01001111`` which is ``bitfield1 = 0x4F`` in hex.

-``bitfield2`` and ``category2`` have the same connection, nut are only used when ``category1 == 1``, which is a collision with Player/Yoshi while he's attacking.
+``bitfield2`` and ``category2`` have the same connection, but are only used when ``category1 == 1``, which is a collision with Player/Yoshi while he's attacking.
 Then ``bitfield2`` and ``category2`` determine what kind of attack is currently performed and if the sprite should react to it. the second bitfield is a 32-bit integer, and it is calculated by setting each bit to 0 or 1 based on if the sprite can collide with the apropriate attack.
 So the order of bits is from right to left:
 ```
 0 = ???
 1 = Fire